-The pros and cons of going gluten-freeJuly 16th, 2014 in Health /
+The pros and cons of going gluten-freeJuly 16, 2014 by Carolyn Pennington in Medicine & Health / Health

 The number of Americans adopting gluten-free diets has grown dramatically over the past several years.
 Some avoid eating wheat, barley, and rye because they have an autoimmune disorder called celiac disease, some are sensitive to gluten which can cause stomach upset, and others simply avoid gluten in an effort to lose weight.
 While many feel the diet has improved their overall health, are there potential downsides to abstaining from gluten?